bencebeky/metadata/draft-beky-httpbis-metadata.md

 }
 ~~~~~~~~~~
 {: title="METADATA HTTP/3 frame"}

+METADATA frames are allowed on any stream that uses HTTP/3 frames.
+METADATA
+frames on the control stream carry information pertaining to the whole
+connection.
+METADATA frames on a request stream or a push stream are associated
+with the exchange carried by that stream.

 The payload of METADATA frames is a list of key-value pairs encoded using QPACK
 representations.
 An endpoint MUST not use any QPACK representations that